DingXiaoH/RepMLP/README.md

 ## Pre-trained models

+We have released the models **reproduced with the training script in this repository**.

 | name | resolution |ImageNet-1K acc | #params | FLOPs | ImageNet-1K pretrained model |
 |:---:|:---:|:---:|:---:| :---:|:---:|
 |RepMLPNet-T224|224x224| 76.62 | 38.3M| 2.8B | uploading|